Yoyo contest organizing.

 $150 Plus time.

 4. Trophies/medals. – For smaller contests I usually go with certificates that I can print at home due to the high cost/low return of a small contest.
 This gives me the freedom to make up some awards as well (funniest yoyo trick, future professional dog walker, etc)

 5. Sounds/video – For a smaller contest this is usually a pair of volunteer jobs.
 Someone to run a laptop that the players music is loaded into (usually in the morning the day of the event).
 I have a decent video camera and usually can get a volunteer to run it.
 Then I have to put the hours in at home to edit and upload the videos with the sponsors logos at the beginning.
 I usually am able to give the volunteers something from the sponsor donations as a thank you

 Cost: A lot of time and sponsor donated products.

-Here is a sample breakdown for Western Canadian Regionals and Canadian Nationals.
+Western Canadian Regionals and Canadian Nationals.

 As far as the main tasks go they are usually close to the same, with scaled up costs.
 A larger/nicer venue is needed, everything else costs a little more.

 1. Venue – Cost varies from 1000-2000 for the venue rental.
 Best nationals I’ve held cost 1600 plus 150 for the venue rental.
 It had the benefit of a kitchen staff so food and drink were included.
 It also required a lot more setup/teardown but players are usually willing to show up early and help with that.

 2. Judges – You can’t run a larger contest just with local volunteers so I usually have to call out for people with more experience.
 This year I was lucky enough to get some volunteers from the USA to drive up for the contest.
 They were kind enough to do the job for $50 each and a place to stay.
 Total cost was $250